 Protruding Bone Home treatment:

-- The things that you can do at home for your pinky toe pain focus on adding and biomechanical control.
+- You can do the things at home for your pinky toe pain focus on adding and biomechanical control.

-- First, I want to start out by saying it is extremely rare to need surgery to fix this condition.
-We see this hundreds of times every single year, and almost never we have need to perform a procedure.
-This is even after people see us for a second third fourth opinion, convinced that they need some type of surgery.
+- First, I want to start by saying it is sporadic to need surgery to fix this condition.
+We see these hundreds of times every year, and rarely do we need to perform a procedure.
+This is even after people see us for a second, third, fourth opinion, convinced that they need some surgery.

 - I can promise you that even in the most challenging cases, low cost and quality orthotics combined with a good shoe gear choice can solve this problem almost always.

 - Orthotics work extremely well in offloading the foot, especially over-the-counter orthotics that cost $30 or less.
-You do not have to shell out $500 on the most advanced form of orthotic.
-The main benefit of custom orthotics is they are made from much better materials and are much more durable.
+You do not have to shell out $500 on the most advanced form of an orthotic.
+The main benefit of custom orthotics is that they are made from much better materials and are durable.

 - So, things you can do at home are number one get a good pair of shoes.
 This specifically means getting a good high-quality running shoe that you can’t bend in the middle of your foot when you walk.

-- The next best thing that you can do is go see your podiatrist.
-In situations like this there’s always a reason the bone is protruding, and it starts further up your leg including your ankle your calf muscle your knee or your hamstring.
+- The next best thing that you can do is see your podiatrist.
+There’s always a reason the bone is protruding in situations like this, and it starts further up your leg, including your ankle, your calf muscle,e your knee,e or your hamstring.
 So get an x-ray and get evaluated for your biomechanics.